Best TV under $500 in 2024 – our favorite smart TVs under 500 dollars

 Finding a decent 65-inch TV for under five hundred dollars is certainly challenging, and as mentioned, you may want to check out the sales if you want more premium technology.
 That being said, we think the TCL 65-inch S4 TV is the way to go if you’re looking for cinematic immersion for less.

-Again, TCL delivers the good, but this time with an LED, 60hz display that comes packed with all the usual features you’d expect.
+Again, as with many of the best TCL TVs you’re getting solid performance at an affordable price point.
+With this TV you’ve got an LED, 60hz display that comes packed with all the usual features you’d expect.
 You’ll find Dolby Vision HDR, Dolby Atmos, and of course 4K resolution.
 It even has some gamer-orientated features like ALLM, which automatically adjusts the TV for the lowest posible input lag.
 That goes a long way to giving you a much more responsive feel when you’re playing fast-paced games.

 When it comes to design, from the front, we think it looks great with its practically bezel-less form.
 Sure, it could stand to have a slimmer side profile, but that’s rare with any TV that’s not OLED in all honesty.